 Under the current “first past the post” system, we have little hope of electing anyone to Parliament.
 In addition, we do not have candidates in every riding because we do not have the resources.
 Our primary goal has not been to win seats.
 Our primary goal is to hold politicians and political parties accountable for their environmental and animal protection policies.
 The only way we can truly do that is by becoming directly involved during elections, raising animal and environmental protection issues with all the candidates, and supporting those candidates with good environmental and animal protection records.

-Even if you don’t have an APP candidate running in your riding you can still help us make environmental and animal protection important election issues.
+Even if you don’t have an APPC candidate running in your riding you can still help us make environmental and animal protection important election issues.

-Contact your MP and ask where he / she stands on topics including ending Canada’s commercial seal hunt – the largest, cruellest marine mammal slaughter in the world, curtailing or shutting down the Alberta Tar Sands – the world’s largest greenhouse gas emitter, and banning the importation of horses from the United States – where their commercial slaughter for human consumption is not permitted.
+Contact your MP and ask where he / she stands on topics including banning cosmetic testing on animals, ending Canada’s commercial seal hunt – the largest, cruellest marine mammal slaughter in the world, curtailing or shutting down the Alberta Tar Sands – the world’s largest greenhouse gas emitter, and banning the importation of horses from the United States – where their commercial slaughter for human consumption is not permitted.